-When a tested software undergoes a minor fix(or a fix that doesn’t affect the whole application) then it is not advisable to conduct thorough testing of all the modules of the application.
-Instead, after a fix in a previously tested and working software, we only run a limited number of test cases while also ensuring proper test coverage.
-This type of testing is known as Regression testing.
+Softwares undergo changes throughout their lifecycle.
+When a tested software undergoes a minor fix or a fix that doesn’t affect the whole application then it is not advisable to conduct thorough testing of all the modules of the application.
+Instead, after a fix in a previously tested and working software, we only run a limited number of test cases.
+This type of testing is Regression Testing.

 - In regression testing, we have to deal with reducing the test cases(for reducing test execution time) and at the same time maintaining the test coverage.

 - It ensures that a fix doesn’t adversely affect working functionality.